On the geometry of rod packings in the 3-torus: The standard rods plus another rod

 We will use Thurston's hyperblization theorem~\cite{Thurston:3MKleinianGroupsHG}, which states that a 3-manifold that is the interior of a compact manifold with torus boundary is hyperbolic if and only if it is irreducible, boundary-irreducible, atoroidal, and anannular.
+We first prove the non-hyperbolic result.